iterative/dvc.org/static/docs/commands-reference/commit.md

 want.
 Let's take a look at what is happening in the fist scenario closely:

-Normally DVC commands like `dvc add`, `dvc repro` or `dvc run` commit the data to the <abbr>DVC cache</abbr> after creating a DVC-file.
-What _commit_ means is that DVC:
+Normally DVC commands like `dvc add`, `dvc repro` or `dvc run` commit the data to the <abbr>cache</abbr> after creating a DVC-file.
+What _commit_ means is that
+DVC:

 - Computes a checksum for the file/directory
 - Enters the checksum and file name into the DVC-file
 - Tells the SCM to ignore the file/directory (e.g. add entry to `.gitignore`) (Note that if the <abbr>workspace</abbr> was initialized with no SCM support (`dvc init --no-scm`), this does not happen.)
-- Adds the file/directory or to the DVC cache
+- Adds the file/directory or to the cache directory

 There are many cases where the last step is not desirable (for example rapid iterations on an experiment).
 The `--no-commit` option prevents the last step